brooklynrail/brooklynrail-platform/content/events/2022/06/robert-heinecken-and-the-art-of-appropriation.md

 ---
 title: Robert Heinecken and the Art of Appropriation
-deck: "Featuring Matthew Biro and others to be announced. "
+deck: Featuring Biro, Sheida Soleimani and Andrés Mario Zervigón
-summary: "Rail Editor-At-Large Matthew Biro joins others to be announced for a conversation.
+summary: "Rail Editor-At-Large Matthew Biro joins Sheida Soleimani and Andrés Mario Zervigón for a conversation on Robert Heinecken.
 We conclude with a poetry reading by Joe Elliot. "
 people:
   - person: matthew-biro
 date: 2022-07-12T13:00:00-0500